-The VI Jaguars competed in the 2017 Puerto Rico Invitational January 13 - 16, 2017.
-They returned with a 4-1 record, losing only to Rexville BC by one point on a buzzer shot.
+The V.I.
+Jaguars competed in the 2017 Puerto Rico Invitational on January 13 - 16, 2017.
+They returned with a 4-1 record, losing only to Rexville BC Basketball Team by one point on a buzzer shot.
 The Jaguars defeated Bucapalaa 41-30, Naranjito 49-24, Caguas Libac 35-19 and CIAPR 35-28.
 Imran Charles led the Jaguars with 43 points and 30 rebounds for the tournament.
 Nekwante Sprauve contributed 25 points and Khamani Olivacee 26 points overall.
 The Jaguars will host the Virgin Island Paradise Showdown the weekend of March 24, 2017.
-Teams from Chicago, St. Croix and Puerto Rico will compete in the tournament.
+Teams from Chicago, St. Croix, and Puerto Rico will compete in the tournament.

 2015 St. Croix Small Fry Basketball Tournament Results

-NBE would like to congratulate the VI Jaguars on there 4th place finish at the 44th Annual Small Fry International Tournament held at Walt Disney's Wide World of Sports Complex.
+NBE would like to congratulate the V.I.
+Jaguars on their 4th place finish at the 44th Annual Small Fry International Tournament held at Walt Disney's Wide World of Sports Complex.

-This may have been the United States Virgin Islands' first attempt at Small Fry Basketball, but they proved their worth with their performance.
+This may have been the United States Virgin Islands first attempt at Small Fry Basketball, but they proved their worth with their performance.
 The V.I.
-Jaguars, a group of 12 St. Thomas elementary and junior high school boys players, competed in the 44th International Small Fry Basketball Tournament this week in Orlando, Fla., and fell just short of third place in the Consolation Tournament.
+Jaguars, a group of 12 St. Thomas elementary and junior high school boys players, competed in the 44th International Small Fry Basketball Tournament this week in Orlando, Florida., and fell just short of third place in the Consolation Tournament.

 Small Fry Basketball is a developmental program created in 1968 for shorter youths in the U.S. mainland and Puerto Rico.
 Only players no taller than 5-foot-1 and not older than 12 are allowed t participate.
 Small Fry Basketball has clubs all over the U.S. and Puerto Rico, and this was the Virgin Islands' first Small Fry team.